 Everyone experiences loss at one point or another, and even though it’s a natural part of life, grief can cause tremendous stress and impair your ability to function.
 If you’ve lost a loved one, you might feel the need to talk to someone to help process the intense emotions you’re feeling.

 In this article, we’ve looked at two platforms that can connect you with a grief counselor, online or in person.
-We’ve also looked at how grief therapy works, as well as the most common techniques used in grief counseling.
+We’ve also looked at how grief therapy works and the most common techniques used in grief counseling.

 Want to skip right to the suggestions for grief counseling?
 Here are our 2 recommended therapy solutions: